BikramdeepSingh/MuGen/README.md

 # MuGen
-**MuGen** is an application of machine learning in python which suggests user the music genre they might find a best fit for them considering their age and gender.
+**MuGen** is an application of machine learning in python which suggests user the music genre they might find a best fit for them.

 ## Screenshots